javedali99/machine-learning-hw-solution-notebooks/README.md

 -  Learning SVMs on the Titanic dataset.
 -  Five-fold cross validation classification accuracies on Titanic training set, with respect to the `linear`, `quadratic`, and `RBF` kernels.
 -  Tuning the hyperparameters and applying `GridSearchCV` for each SVM kernels

+### 4. Unsupervised Learning

+**Football team clustering**

+- Use Euclidean distance as the distance metric.
+First, perform one iteration of the K-means algorithm and report the coordinates of the resulting centroids.
+Second, use K-Means to find two clusters.
+- Use Manhattan distance as the distance metric.
+First, perform one iteration of the K-means algorithm and report the coordinates of the resulting centroids.
+Second, use K-Means to find two clusters.

+**K-Means Clustering with Real World Dataset**

+- Apply different distance matrices.
+- Compare the results.